hojatsajadinia/XposedFrameworkOffline/README.md

 ## Installation - Genymotion
 1. Install [**Xposed_Installer.apk**](https://github.com/6f090441-b1ae-4a94-bf8d-0deb1854aafa) via Drag and Drop.
-2. Drag and Drop **Xposed Framework**.
-For Genymotion use the x86 version of Framework.
+2. Download **Xposed Framework** and drag and drop it.
+For Genymotion use the x86 versions of Framework.

 ## Installation - nonGenymotion
 1. Install [**Xposed_Installer.apk**](https://github.com/6f090441-b1ae-4a94-bf8d-0deb1854aafa), you can use ADB: